Skip to content

 What are the salary expectations?

-Average salary expectations can be between USD $43,000 for entry level up to an average of $74,000 for mid-level.
+Average salary expectations can range from USD $43,000 for entry-level to an average of $74,000 for mid-level.
 Salaries depend on experience, location, and industry.
 Senior and technical animators may be able to exceed the top of that range with their years of experience and knowledge.

 Annual Animator Salary Averages